awsdocs/aws-secrets-manager-docs/doc_source/manage_update-secret.md

-# Modifying a Secret<a name="manage_update-secret"></a>
+# Modifying a secret<a name="manage_update-secret"></a>

 You can modify some elements of a secret after you create it\.
 In the console, you can edit the description, edit or attach a new resource\-based policy to modify permissions to the secret, change the AWS KMS customer master key \(CMK\) used to encrypt and decrypt the protected secret information, and edit or add or remove tags\.

 You can also change the value of the encrypted secret information\.
 However, we recommend you use rotation to update secret values that contain credentials\.
 Rotation doesn't just update the secret\.
 Rotation also modifies the credentials on the protected database or service to match those in the secret\.
-This keep the secrets automatically synchronized so when clients request a secret value, they always retrieve a working set of credentials\.
+This keeps the secrets automatically synchronized so when clients request a secret value, they always retrieve a working set of credentials\.

 This section includes procedures and commands describing how to modify the following elements of a secret:
 + [Encrypted secret value](#proc-encrypted-secret-value)